IWMA Columbia Chapter Youth Poetry Contest

 - Poems written in a language other than English must have a translation attached.

 - No illustrations or decorations should adorn the poem.

-- Poems are judged on creativity, originality, figurative language, appropriateness of content, and form-that is: rhyme, rhythm, voice, stanza pattern, and other elements which comprise traditional western or cowboy poetry.
+- Poems are judged on creativity, originality, figurative language, appropriateness of the content, and form-that is rhyme, rhythm, voice, stanza pattern, and other elements which comprise traditional western or cowboy poetry.
 For examples of cowboy poetry see cowboypoetry.com.

 Questions?
 Email firstname.lastname@example.org